Do you want to know how to self-publish a book or an ebook?

 Today, however, the easiest and quickest way to get your book published is to use free ebook and paperback self-publishing services.

-You know how to write, but you might need to learn how to self-publish.
+You know how to write, but you might need to learn how to self-publish your book.

 You can read the articles and guides to help you get your book self-published and in front of readers.